syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Ink.md

 ### Changing the thickness of the ink eraser

 You can get or set the thickness of the ink eraser tool by using the `AnnotationSettings.InkEraserSettings.Thickness` property.
-The default value of ink eraser thickness is 40, and it ranges from 5 to 150.
+The default value of the ink eraser thickness is 40, and it ranges from 5 to 150.
 Refer to the following code example.

 {% tabs %}
 {% highlight xaml %}

-//Set the Ink eraser thickness pdfViewerControl.AnnotationSettings.InkEraserSettings.Thickness = 75;
+//Set the Ink eraser thickness. pdfViewerControl.AnnotationSettings.InkEraserSettings.Thickness = 75;

 {% endhighlight %}